masseydigital/unity-ml-course/README.md

 An _Error Gradient_ is assigning an amount of error to a specific weight in a neuron.

+_Normalization_ is the process of processing the data to make it more meaningful and manageable by the machine learning algorithms.
+Normalization also brings the values of the inputs into ranges between 0 and 1.
+This is useful because many of the activation functions given work best between 0 and 1.

+_Local Optima_ are low points in the error gradient that either trap the network into a shallow hole or skip over the lowest point for error.

 ### FAQs

 **1. What activation function should I use?**